Routine Breast Implant Replacements

 Do All Breast Implants Need To Be Routinely Replaced Every 10 Years?

-Our short answer to this commonly asked question is an emphatic NO!
+Our short answer to this commonly asked question is NO!

-While it is unrealistic to expect that every breast implant will last forever, we can never predict the life span of any implant.
-Essentially, the life span of every implant is unknown.
+While it is unrealistic to expect that every breast implant will last forever, the life span of any implant can never be predicted and so the life span of every implant is unknown.

 Nevertheless, we are of the firm view that, in the absence of any problem, ROUTINE implant replacement every 10 years is neither necessary nor justified.

 Although some women have had to replace their implants within a relatively short period of time when an unexpected problem has occurred, there are many women who have had the same breast implants in place for many years without any problems.

 Accordingly, we believe that there is no justification in subjecting every woman to the costs, inconvenience and risks of repeat surgery every 10 years in the absence of any problem.